Skip to content

 What Is Unilateral Hearing Loss?

 Hearing loss that affects only one ear is known as unilateral hearing loss (UHL).
 This hearing loss can range in degree from mild to profound.
-Occasionally, unilateral hearing loss is referred to as minimal hearing loss, as the presence of one normal hearing ear allows for minimal effects on speech and language development; however, it should be noted that even when hearing loss is only in one ear, it can have significant impacts on a person’s day-to-day life.
+Even when hearing loss is only in one ear, it can have a significant impact on a person’s day-to-day life.
+People with unilateral hearing loss have difficulty localizing sounds and understanding speech in noise (Weaver, 2015).

 Is Unilateral Hearing Loss the Same as Single-Sided Deafness?